zyxdenny/PureAgent/README.md

 ## Overview

-MonadSynapse is a Haskell-based AI agent framework designed for building intelligent, reliable agents with clean functional architecture.
+PureAgent is a Haskell-based AI agent framework designed for building intelligent, reliable agents with clean functional architecture.

 ---